BigThunderSR/homeassistant-addons-onstar2mqtt/README.md

 MQTT auto discovery is enabled.
 For further integrations and screenshots see Documentation page within the add-on.

-### Feature Updates of Note
+## Feature Updates of Note

+### Polling Status Topic via MQTT

-- **NEW! - Provide MQTT topic (MQTT_ONSTAR_POLLING_STATUS_TOPIC) for Onstar Data Polling Status to monitor success/failure when OnStar is polled for data**
+**NEW!** - Provide MQTT topic (MQTT_ONSTAR_POLLING_STATUS_TOPIC) for Onstar Data Polling Status to monitor success/failure when OnStar is polled for data

 - MQTT_ONSTAR_POLLING_STATUS_TOPIC/lastpollsuccessful - "true" or "false" depending on status of last poll
 - MQTT_ONSTAR_POLLING_STATUS_TOPIC/state - Polling Status and Detailed Error Messages in JSON
 - **NEW! - Automatic creation of pollingStatusTopic starting at v1.11.0**
   - No longer need to specify MQTT_ONSTAR_POLLING_STATUS_TOPIC as this is now created automatically
   - Format is "homeassistant/(VIN)/polling_status/"
   - If it is explicitly specified, will use the specified value, so does not break backwards compatibility

+### Dynamic Polling Frequency via MQTT

-- **NEW - Ability to dynamically change polling frequency using MQTT**
+**NEW** - Ability to dynamically change polling frequency using MQTT

 - Uses the value from "ONSTAR_REFRESH" on initial startup
 - Change the value dynamically by publishing the new refresh value in milliseconds (ms) as an INT to: "homeassistant/(VIN)/refresh_interval"

+### Command Response Status via MQTT

-- **NEW - Command Response Status is now published to MQTT topics!**
+**NEW** - Command Response Status is now published to MQTT topics!

 - Topic format: MQTT_PREFIX/{VIN}/command/{commandName}/state
   - Note: Unless defined, default MQTT_PREFIX=homeassistant

+### Sensor-Specific Messages as Attributes

-- **NEW - Sensor specific messages are now published to MQTT as sensor attributes which are visible in HA**
+**NEW** - Sensor specific messages are now published to MQTT as sensor attributes which are visible in HA

+### Long-Term Statistics Support

-- **NEW - Most non-binary sensors have a state_class assigned to allow collection of long-term statistics in HA**
+**NEW** - Most non-binary sensors have a state_class assigned to allow collection of long-term statistics in HA

+### Manual Diagnostic Refresh Command

-- **NEW - Manual diagnostic refresh command ~~and manual engine RPM refresh command~~ is working**
+**NEW** - Manual diagnostic refresh command ~~and manual engine RPM refresh command~~ is working

+### Password Masking in Logs

-- **NEW - OnStar password/pin and MQTT password are masked by default in the console log output.
-To see these values in the console log output, set "LOG_LEVEL" to "debug"**
+**NEW** - OnStar password/pin and MQTT password are masked by default in the console log output.
+To see these values in the console log output, set "LOG_LEVEL" to "debug"

+### MQTTS/TLS Security Options

-- **NEW - New options for securing connectivity for MQTTS using TLS**
+**NEW** - New env options for securing connectivity for MQTTS using TLS

 - MQTT_REJECT_UNAUTHORIZED (Default: "true", set to "false" only for testing.)
 - MQTT_CA_FILE
 - MQTT_CERT_FILE
 - MQTT_KEY_FILE

+### Commands with Options via MQTT

-- **NEW - Ability to send commands with options using MQTT now works**
+**NEW** - Ability to send commands with options using MQTT now works

 - Send commands to the command topic in the format:
   - {"command": "diagnostics","options": "OIL LIFE,VEHICLE RANGE"}
   - {"command": "setChargingProfile","options": {"chargeMode": "RATE_BASED","rateType": "OFFPEAK"}}
   - ~~{"command": "alert","options": {"action": "Flash"}}~~ (deprecated - use `flashLights` instead)
   - {"command": "flashLights"}
   - {"command": "stopLights"}

+### MQTT Button Auto-Discovery

-- **NEW - MQTT Button Auto-Discovery for HA Added Starting at v1.14.0**
+**NEW** - MQTT Button Auto-Discovery for HA Added Starting at v1.14.0

 - **⚠️ IMPORTANT DISCLAIMER:** Buttons are added **disabled by default** because it's easy to accidentally press the wrong button and trigger an action at an inopportune time. **Enable at your own risk and you assume all responsibility for your actions.**
 - All available buttons for all vehicles are included for now, so only enable the buttons you need and/or work for your vehicle.
 - **How to Enable Buttons in Home Assistant:**
   1. Go to `Settings` → `Devices & Services` → `MQTT`
   2. Find your vehicle device and click on it
   3. Scroll to the **Controls** section where buttons are listed (they will show as "Disabled")
   4. Click on each button you want to enable
   5. Click the settings/gear icon (⚙️) and toggle "Enabled" to ON
   6. Click "Update"
 - See Documentation page within the add-on for detailed instructions and available button list

 ## Helpful Usage Notes